catapam/socks-in-a-box/README.md

 * (Saziosu - Harmony Pilates - README)[https://github.com/saziosu/harmony-pilates/blob/main/README.md] was used as reference for the README structure

 # Acknowledgements
-Gareth Mc Girr my mentor, for all the help and advice throughout the project
+- Gareth Mc Girr my mentor, for all the help and advice throughout the project
+- Code Institute for all the training and guidance